Icon-Newsletter-smaller

 How to Avoid Tax Evasion in the Philippines

-You can also reach out to the Bureau of Internal Revenue (BIR) for help.
-The BIR provides a lot of resources on its website, including how-to guides and publications that can help you understand the process of tax filing and other responsibilities that taxpayers should take note of.
+You can also reach out to the Bureau of Internal Revenue (BIR) for tax evasion help and information.
+The BIR provides many resources on its website, including how-to guides and publications that can help you understand the process of tax filing and taxpayers’ responsibilities.

 Read more: Ask Moneymax: What are the Different Taxes in the Philippines?